 That sweet, salty, and acidic burst of flavor is so addicting!

-But honestly, I love to make pineapple salsa on weeknights too.
+But honestly, I love to make Pineapple Salsa on weeknights too.
 This salsa tastes great heaped on top of tacos and burgers.
-Or sprinkled on top of nachos.
+Or spooned into Coconut Rice bowls alongside grilled fish.
 Or piled on top of burrito bowls.
+You get the picture.

 For not that much work, Pineapple Salsa adds a little zip to any weeknight meal!

 Jalapeno.
 This recipe calls for an entire jalapeno.
 But without the seeds, it’s actually not that spicy!
 Sometimes I’ll add a Thai red chili and that really brings up the heat level.
-But for a milder, more palatable version, I recommend the recipe below.
+But for a milder, more palatable version, I recommend one jalapeno without the seeds.

 Pineapple.
 The juicier and sweeter the pineapple, the better this salsa tastes.
 I buy the pineapple a couple days before and let it sit on my counter next to the bananas.
 The pineapple should be very ripe by then!